solstice23/typst-ribbons/docs/manual.typ

 ```

-Ribbons library provides some built-in tinters, and you can also create your own custom tinter functions as well.
+Ribbony library provides some built-in tinters, and you can also create your own custom tinter functions as well.

 == Built-in Tinters